H-1B Visa Benefits in 2026 | Pros and Cons, Advantages | VisaNation

 On the other hand, other visas allow a more fluid timeline for petitioning and starting employment.

-Job Offer
+The H-1B Requires a Job Offer

 Even though all H-1B petitioning fees must be paid by your employer, they are steep and sometimes disincentivize employers from sponsoring you.
-Overall, your employer could end up paying almost $7,000 in fees for your H-1B visa.
-Additionally, Trump’s new 100,000 H-1B fee proclamation could impact its feasibility. in contrast, the TN visa can cost as little as $500.
+Overall, your employer could end up paying $3,000+ in fees for your H-1B visa.

 How VisaNation Can Help

-Have additional questions about the H1B visa or alternatives available to you?
+Have additional questions about the H-1B visa or alternatives available to you?
 Choosing the right visa for your case can be a difficult task.
 That’s why we never recommend anyone navigate immigration law without a qualified attorney at their side.

 VisaNation Law Group H-1B lawyers can assess your immigration case and help you come to an informed decision about how to enter the U.S.